Rockyneuron/stimulation_protocols/readme.md

-Xscape Project – Stimulus Presentation Code
+# Xscape Project – Stimulus Presentation Code

-This repository contains the code used for presenting stimuli in the Xscape Project.
+This repository contains the code used for presenting stimuli in the **Xscape Project**.

 It supports integration with:

-EyeLink eye-tracking systems
+- **EyeLink** eye-tracking systems

-Pupil/Core with Neon glasses
+- **Pupil/Core** with Neon glasses

-EmotiBit FitBands for physiological data synchronization
+- **EmotiBit** FitBands for physiological data synchronization

 Each folder includes specific documentation and scripts related to its functionality.

-Status
+## Status

-🛠️ This code is currently under active development.
+🛠️ **Under Development**
-Contributions, feedback, and suggestions are very welcome! arturo-jose.valino@incipit.csic.es
+This code is currently a work in progress.

-                                            Xscape Project (CSIC-INCIPIT) 02/03/2023
+Contributions, feedback, and suggestions are very welcome!
+Project (CSIC-INCIPIT) 02/03/2023